M0r13n/pyais/README.md

 # Disclaimer
 This module is a private project of mine and does not claim to be complete.
 I try to improve and extend it, but there may be bugs.
 If you find such a bug feel free to submit an issue or even better create a pull-request. :-)

+# Coverage
+Currently this module is able to decode most message types.
+There are only a few exceptions.
+These are messages that only occur in very rare cases and that you will probably never observe.
+The module was able to completely decode a 4 hour stream with real-time data from San Francisco Bay Area without any errors or problems.

 # Tests
 You should run all tests before you submit a new pull request to prevent regressions.
 Also run flake8.